wiiznokes/LibreFanControl/INSTALL.md

 ### 1. Extract archive in the directory you want to place LibreFanControl, ex: `/opt`
 ```
+# e.g.
 tar -xzf LibreFanControl.tar.gz -C /opt
 ```
-Note: If you had already installed the app before, make sur to remove the directory before:
+Note: If you had already installed the app before, make sure to remove the directory before:
 ```
+# e.g.
-rm -r /opt/LibreFanControl
+rm -rf /opt/LibreFanControl
 ```
 ### 2. Install dependencies
 ```